Kr1v3r/WANDA/README.md

 *etc

-Here is the full source Code and the original Code of Wanda Fixed Bugs
+Here is the full source Code and the original Code of Wanda

+*Fixed Bugs

- &nbsp Fixed Bugs Removed Selenium Added Webbrowser Added Comments to understand the Functions
+*Fixed Bugs Removed Selenium Added Webbrowser

+*Added Comments to understand the Functions